dcavar/nlp-lab.github.io/README.md

 The NLP-Lab is located at [Indiana University at Bloomington](https://indiana.edu/).
 While it is mainly a local group of researchers with a strong interest in [NLP] and [AI] here in Indiana, it has ties to colleagues all across the country.

 We meet a couple of times a week on campus in person.
-The current meeting location is in TBA every Monday at 6 PM.
-(The session during Thanksgiving week will happen!
-See Teams and email announcements for more detail.)
+The current meeting location is in Ballantine Hall 013 every Monday at 6 PM.
+(See Teams and email announcements for more details.)

 - [Publications](/publications)
 - [Software](/software)